 Enjoy the indoor malls of the Houndshill Shopping Centre with national names including Next, New Look and more besides.
 All under cover in bright and spacious surroundings with cafes, toilets, car parking and baby changing on hand.

 Head outside into the sunshine and sea air of the streets around the Houndshill to find many other big high street names.
-They include Marks and Spencer, WH Smith and TK Maxx.
-A spectacular Primark on four floors – and similar national chains.
+They include Marks and Spencer and TK Maxx.
+Plus a spectacular Primark on four floors – and similar national chains.

 There are plenty of independent retailers to explore, and some really nice products to find.
 There’s all kinds of women’s, men’s and children’s fashions.
 But also hairdressers, nail bars, cafes and food shops, solicitors and pet shops.
 Food retailers include the Co-op – with a handy supermarket right in the centre of town on Birley Street.

 Just across the road from Birley Street is Abingdon Street Market.
 It’s reopening soon after redevelopment as a market and food hall.